-Gaps in employment have a bit of a bad rep. It’s a commonly-held belief that employers will see them as negative.
+Gaps on a CV have a bit of a bad rep. It’s a commonly-held belief that employers will see them as negative.

 If you’ve got gaps in your CV, don’t worry.
-It’s important to tell the truth at every stage of the hiring process, but with the right angle you can make the gaps in your CV work for you.
+It’s important to tell the truth at every stage of the hiring process, but with the right angle you can effectively explain gaps on your CV to employers.

 Honesty is the best policy

-The first rule of addressing gaps in your CV is: always be honest.
-Whatever your reason for taking a career break, you need to acknowledge it and tell the truth about it.
+The first rule of dealing with gaps on your CV is to always be honest.
+Whatever your reason for taking a career gap, you need to acknowledge it and tell the truth about it.